Care for all my lifetime needs

 - What do you need to do?
 Be sure to get your annual exams and understand the tests and screenings your doctor will provide based on your age.
-Your doctor may be recommending mammograms and colon screening as you grow older.
+Your doctor may recommend mammograms and colon screenings as you grow older.

 - Are you moving and eating right?
-Exercise and proper nutrition is a great way to maintain your ongoing health and manage stress as you age.
-If you need help, talk to your doctor, a dietician or an exercise specialist including physical therapists and orthopaedic and sports medicine doctors.
+Exercise and proper nutrition is a great way to maintain ongoing health and manage stress as you age.
+If you need help, talk to your doctor, a dietitian or an exercise specialist including physical therapists and orthopaedic and sports medicine doctors.

 - Are you approaching menopause?
 Your doctor can help you with menopause and it’s symptoms as well as issues that can occur as you age such as incontinence and pelvic floor issues.